CHAPTER B:

 Comprehensive response framework

 As requested by the host country, UNHCR supports Governments to establish and support national, regional and international arrangements for the application of the comprehensive refugee response framework.
-These frameworks should engage a broad range of stakeholders as envisaged by the GCR and will be context specific.
+These frameworks should engage a broad range of stakeholders, as envisaged by the GCR, and will be context specific.

 In mixed situations involving refugees and IDPs, as defined by the UNHCR-OCHA Joint Note, the HCT is responsible for developing a common strategic response plan to address issues around internal displacement, ensuring alignment and complementarity with response plans coordinated by UNHCR.